Marvel's Spider-Man Remastered shows a carefully considered PC strategy from Sony

 Sony's PC investment seems to be paying off

-A lot of games listed in last year's Nvidia GeForce Now leak have been confirmed for PC ports.
+Last September, a major leak from the Nvidia GeForce Now game streaming service detailed a number of top Playstation games that were supposedly coming to the PC.
+And many of the titles listed have since been confirmed for PC ports.
 God of War released in January, Uncharted: Legacy of Thieves Collection arrives this year, while Returnal and Sackboy: a Big Adventure are heavily rumored.
 Curiously, that list made no mention of Marvel's Spider-Man, making this more of a surprise than most.

 Sony isn't prioritizing simultaneous releases on PC and PS4/PS5, not like Microsoft does for PC and Xbox Series X/S or Xbox One.
 While that's not great for PC players, it means Sony games still have timed exclusivity on consoles before arriving elsewhere.
 It means PlayStation remains the priority without restricting these experiences.